themains/pwned_pols/README.md

 ## (O)wned Politicians

-Compromised political elites are a problem.
-To assess how common it is, we check how many public breaches politicians are part of.
-We query the publicly listed emails of Lok Sabha members (MPs) against the HIBP database.
-We find that 31\% of the politicans in a Lok Sabha session have been part of at least one breach.
-More alarmingly, over 22\% of the politicians have had their sensitive data, e.g., Bank account numbers, Biometric data, Browsing histories, Chat logs, Credit card CVV, Credit cards, etc., breached.
-Given that only a small sliver of breaches become public, this should be treated as an extreme lower bound.
+Data breaches involving politicians are concerning because of the threat of impersonation and blackmail, among other nefarious things.
+To shed light on the concern, we estimate how frequently politicians' data is compromised.
+Using a dataset of 12,384 emails of politicians from 59 countries spanning three decades, we check whether these emails are part of breaches by using \textit{Have I Been Pwned}, a widely used online service for searching public breach data.
+A third of the politicians have had their data breached at least once.
+More alarmingly, over one in five have had their sensitive data, such as bank account numbers, biometric data, browsing history, chat logs, credit card CVV, etc., breached.
+These numbers are still too optimistic because of several reasons including the fact that we do not have all the email addresses used by a politician.
+Accounting for some of the biases suggests that more than half the politicians have suffered a serious breach.
+In all, the data suggest urgent action is needed to protect politicians against cybersecurity threats.
 ### Data and Scripts

 * Politician Email Data